PhD, Epidemiology and Population Health, London School of Hygiene and Tropical Medicine

 MPH, International Health and Nutrition, Tulane University School of Public Health and Tropical Medicine

 BA, International Relations, University of California at Santa Barbara

-Please see Dr. Bazzano's publications at PubMed NCBI profile page, and visit her Google Scholar page.
+Please see Dr. Bazzano's peer-reviewed journal publications at PubMed's NCBI profile page, and Google Scholar.

 Book chapter: Design for Global Health.
 In: Design for Health.
 1 ed.
 Sasangohar F, Sethumadhavan A, editors.
 London: Elsevier, Academic Press; 2020.
 Chapter 16; p.323-340.